deepbrain2016/websiteclassificator/README.md

 # websiteclassificator
-Classificator of WebSites by means of Deep Learning
+Classificator of WebSites by means of Deep Learning or another classificator